helenclarko/silverstripe-youtubevideoplaylist/README.md

 Usage Overview
 -----------------------------------------------
 This module will create a playlist for your youtube videos. the "src=" for the embeded youtube video is swapped out with jQuery.

+Currently there is only one layout, which is to have the playlist attached to the right side of the youtube video

-You can change the layout by editing the inline CSS, which is in the YouTubeVideoPage.ss file.
+You can however change the layout manually by editing the inline CSS, which is in the YouTubeVideoPage.ss file.

 *Video URL layout*
 The URL is the unique identification code from the videos web address.